shu6h4m/Interview-Questions/README.md

 # Encryption and Authentication

    * What is a three-way handshake ?
-   * How do cookies work?
+   * How do cookies work ?
    * How do sessions work?
    * Explain how OAuth works.
    * What is a public key infrastructure flow and how would I diagram it?